ldeso/hugo-flex/README.md

 ## Built-In Shortcodes

-### Netlify Identify Contact Form
+### Netlify Contact Form

-A contact form for use with the Netlify Identify service is inserted with the shortcode:
+A contact form working with the built-in Netlify form handling service is inserted with the shortcode:

 ```
 {{< contact >}}